Real-Serious-Games/C-Sharp-Promise/README.md

 ## Promises that have no Results

 What about a promise that has no result?
-These are a curious, they represent an asynchronous operation that promises only to complete... it doesn't promise to yield any value as a result.
+This represents an asynchronous operation that promises only to complete, it doesn't promise to yield any value as a result.
+This might seem like a curiousity but it is actually very useful for sequencing visual effects.

-For this there is an non-generic implementation of Promise. `Promise` It is very similar to `Promise<T>` and implements similar, but non-generic, interfaces: `IPromise` and `IPendingPromise`.
-Functions from `Promise<T>` that affect the value, such as `Transform`, have no relevance tot he non-generic promise and have been removed.
+To achieve this there is an non-generic implementation of Promise. `Promise` is very similar to `Promise<T>` and implements the same, except non-generic, interfaces: `IPromise` and `IPendingPromise`.

-This allows us to chain async operations that must happen one after the other but do not form a pipeline of results.
+`Promise<T>` functions that affect the value, such as `Transform`, have no relevance for the non-generic promise and have been removed.

-This results in a very useful technique for chaining animations as we often need to do in *game development*, eg.
+As an example consider the chaining of animation and sound effects as we often need to do in *game development*:

 	RunAnimation("Foo")							// RunAnimation returns a promise that .Then(() => RunAnimation("Bar"))		// is resolved when the animation is complete.